DuneAT/Mew/ReadMe.md

 ## How It Works

-Mew operates with four main components:
+Mew operates with three main components:

 1. **Backend** - Handles core functionalities and orchestrates data flow.
 2. **Frontend** - Provides an intuitive interface for user interactions.
 3. **Ollama Server** - Powers the assistant with language model processing.
-4. **PostgreSQL DataBase** - Handle storage of files and associated embeddings.

 These components interact seamlessly, allowing for real-time responses from Mew.